turbot/steampipe-plugin-aws/docs/tables/aws_elasticache_parameter_group.md

 ```

-### List parameter groups, which are not compatible with redis5.0 and memcached1.5
+### List parameter groups that are not compatible with redis 5.0 and memcached 1.5

 ```sql
 select